-Must foreign lenders qualify to do business in your jurisdiction to extend credit to a borrower organised in your jurisdiction?
+7 Must foreign lenders qualify to do business in your jurisdiction to extend credit to a borrower organised in your jurisdiction?
 Will foreign creditors be deemed resident as a consequence of making a loan or other extension of credit to an obligor within your jurisdiction?

 Foreign banks or other lenders do not need to seek UK regulatory approval to extend credit to a UK company, and there are no exchange controls in place that would restrict payments from a UK company to such foreign lenders.
 Corporate lenders will not be deemed UK-tax resident unless they are incorporated in the UK or are centrally managed and controlled here.
 A non-resident company that trades through a UK permanent establishment is liable to pay UK corporation tax on the profits arising from that permanent establishment.
-However, see also question 10 in relation to withholding tax on interest payments.
+Payments of principal are not subject to UK withholding tax.
+However, payments of interest by a UK-based borrower to a foreign lender are subject to a 20 per cent withholding tax at source.